Batman Unmasked Wikimedia

 Serling viewed writing and storytelling as a political act, adding that it was the duty of writers to discuss socially significant content in their work whenever possible.

-“You unlock this door with the key of imagination.
+“You discover this door with the key of imagination.
 Beyond it is another dimension: a dimension of sound, a dimension of sight, a dimension of mind.
 You’re moving into a land of both shadow and substance, of things and ideas.
 You’ve just crossed over into… the Twilight Zone.”

 -Rod Serling, The Twilight Zone